kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 -   The Kubelet's admission handler is updated to consider node allocatable resource claims in `Pod.Status`.
 -   API validation restriction implemented in `pkg/apis/core/validation/validation.go` blocking In-Place Pod Resizing for pods utilizing DRA node allocatable resources.
--   All unit and integration tests outlined in the Test Plan are implemented and verified.
+-   All unit and integration tests outlined in the Test Plan for the alpha scope are implemented and verified.

 #### Alpha2

--   Enhance Kubelet to utilize `pod.status.nodeAllocatableResourceClaimStatuses` for cgroup management and OOM score adjustments.
+-   Enhance Kubelet to utilize `pod.status.additionalNodeAllocatableResources` for cgroup management and OOM score adjustments.
 -   Support use cases where DRA directly models node allocatable resources (such as exclusive CPU allocation or consumable capacity pools) as well as use cases where specialized devices declare auxiliary node allocatable